projectcontour/contour/design/service-apis-implementation.md

 The output of this watcher is Envoy configuration.

 ### TLSRoute
-Contour will watch all TLSRoute objects, and filter for entries matching a label selector in a valid Gateway `spec.listeners[].routes`, and will configure the associated routes.
+Contour will watch all TLSRoute objects, and filter for entries matching a label selector in its configured Gateway's `spec.listeners[].routes`, and will configure the associated routes.
 Configuration of TLSRoutes  will be subject to the rules around the `RouteGateways` field.